Fearing COVID, Maoist-couple surrenders before T'gana police | Law-Order

 - India

-Hyderabad, June 26 (PTI): Fearing the spread of coronavirus among Maoist cadre, a Maoist-couple surrendered before the police in Bhadradri Kothagudem district of Telangana on Saturday.
+(EDS: RPT after recasting para-5) Hyderabad, June 26 (PTI): Fearing the spread of coronavirus among Maoist cadres, a Maoist-couple surrendered before the police in Bhadradri Kothagudem district of Telangana on Saturday.

 Police said Surender, an area committee member of Manuguru LOS (local organisation squad) and his wife, a dalam member of Manuguru LOS, gave themselves up.

-Both of them feared for their lives due to harassment by the Maoist leadership and also the spread of coronavirus among the cadre, the police said.
+Both of them feared for their lives due to harassment by the Maoist leadership and also the spread of coronavirus among the cadres, the police said.

 The recent death of central committee member (CCM) Hari Bhushan and some others due to COVID-19 has put the fear in the Maoists, said Bhadradri Kothagudem District Superintendent of Police Sunil Dutt.